lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

     :build-node: The node to run build on.
     :jenkins-ssh-credential: Credential to use for SSH.
 (Generally should get configured in defaults.yaml)
-    :mvn-settings: The name of settings file containing credentials for the project.
+    :mvn-settings: The name of the settings file with credentials for the project.

 :Optional parameters:

+    :branch: Git branch, should be master (default: master)
     :build-days-to-keep: Days to keep build logs in Jenkins. (default: 7)
     :build-timeout: Timeout in minutes before aborting build. (default: 60)
     :cron: Cron schedule when to trigger the job.
 This parameter also supports multiline input via YAML pipe | character in cases where one may want to provide more than 1 cron timer.  (default: H 11 * * * to run once a day)
+    :disable-job: Whether to disable the job (default: false)
     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)
+    :github-url: URL for Github. (default: https://github.com)
     :java-version: Version of Java to use for the build. (default: openjdk8)
-    :mvn-global-settings: The name of the Maven global settings to use for Maven configuration. (default: global-settings)
+    :mvn-global-settings: The name of the Maven global settings to use for
+    :mvn-goals: The Maven goal to run first. (default: validate)
     :mvn-version: Version of maven to use. (default: mvn35)
     :pre-build-script: Shell script to execute before the Sonar builder.
         For example, install prerequisites or move files to the repo root.
         (default: a string with only a comment)
+    :python-version: Python version (default: python2)
+    :sonar-mvn-goal: The Maven goal to run the Sonar plugin. (default: sonar:sonar)
     :stream: Keyword used to represent a release code-name.
         Often the same as the branch. (default: master)
     :submodule-recursive: Whether to checkout submodules recursively.